There is so much to be excited about when you find yourself ready to partner with an editor.

 Maybe their straightforward way of leaving comments reads as cold to you and you find you prefer an editor who is more about the compliment sandwich.
 Maybe you're seeking a line edit but their suggestions feel like they alter your voice as an author instead of refining it.

-The sample edit clears up and sets the expectation for both parties.
-For the editor, it clears up the type of edit they are expected to conduct.
 For the author, it sets the expectation for the type of edit, what the returned document will entail, and if the editor's way of working works for them, too.

-Informs The Timeline and That Invoice
+Informs The Timeline and The Invoice

 Sample edits allow an editor to assess not only how long it will take them to edit your work based on the word count and editing type, but also where in their schedule they will be able to fit your project based on that information.